Free & Self-Hosted · One Command Deploy

 From controlled empirical testing across a 1,060-document corpus.

-ContextNest adds the governance layer beneath retrieval.
+ContextNest Community Edition puts it somewhere governed.
+It adds a self-hosted governance layer beneath retrieval.
 Every document in your vault is versioned with a cryptographic hash chain.
-Every change is recorded.
 Every query is traceable.
-Before any document reaches your AI, it passes through steward approval — so only current, human-approved content feeds your model.
+Before any document reaches your AI, it passes through steward approval — so only current, approved content feeds your model.

 AI CLIENT(Cursor, Claude Code)Drives via MCPPROMPTOWL DESKTOP(Local UI Dashboard)Drives VisuallyCONTEXTNEST CLI> ctx verifyStatus: OK (14 files)LOCAL VAULT.md.mdMarkdown Files